2. The Parable of the Ten Virgins

-To show the way to the place of the wedding, the bridesmaids (virgins) were to trim their lamps as soon as they heard the call that the Bridegroom was near.
+The bridesmaids/virgins were to trim their lamps as soon as they heard the call that the Bridegroom was near; they would then go and show the pathway to the wedding place.
 To trim one's lamp was to cut off the burnt part of the wick so it would burn evenly again.
-Then, they would pull out more of the wick from the inside of the lamp causing the light to shine more brightly.
+Then, they would pull out more of the wick from the inside of the lamp, causing the light to shine more brightly.
 Of course, this usually meant that one needed to pour more oil from the receptacles they carried (v.
 4).
-They then welcomed the bridegroom and his friends and went to the wedding with them.
-Alfred Edersheim helps us get the picture:
+They then stationed themselves several yards apart, showing the way and welcoming the bridegroom and his friends before going into the wedding with them.
+Alfred Edersheim, in his book The Life and Times of Jesus the Messiah, helps us get the picture:

-All ten virgins represent all those that profess to be believers, but only some have the light of life while others do not.
-Some people are empty lamp stands that do not bear the light of Christ’s life.
+All ten virgins represent those who profess to be believers, but some have the light of life, and others do not.
+Some people are empty lampstands that do not bear the light of Christ’s life.
 In any church, there are good actors and hypocrites.
 Among the band of disciples, Judas acted the part of a disciple, but he never truly repented—he was a hypocrite, an actor on the stage of life (John 12:4-6, John 6:70-71).
 Only those who have genuinely repented (turned around from sin) and received Christ and the provision of His Spirit are lights in the world (Matthew 5:14).
 “The human spirit is the lamp of the LORD that sheds light on one’s inmost being” (Proverbs 20:27).
 Jesus said, "I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life" (John 8:12).
 The five wise virgins represent true believers.
-The oil in their lamps represents the Holy Spirit living in them, and of course, no one can be a believer without having the Holy Spirit:
+The oil and light in their lamps represent the Holy Spirit living in them, and of course, no one can be a believer without having the Holy Spirit residing in their hearts: